David Charles Harvey

-Biography
+Early life and education

 Harvey was born in East Ham, then in Essex but now part of the London Borough of Newham, the son of a grocer, and worked as a salesman after he attended Hinchley Wood School in Surrey.
 He later joined the Metropolitan Police, where he started the mounted police magazine One One Ten, before he moved to Denver, Colorado, to run an equestrian centre for over a decade.

+Career

 A chance meeting with Canon William Lummis led him to take over his life-work of researching and documenting the final resting places of all Victoria Cross recipients.
 This task took Harvey to 48 countries over the next four decades.
 However, an accident during a visit to the Somme in 1992 left Harvey in a wheelchair for the remainder of his life and he later had to have a leg amputated.
 Monuments to Courage was finally published in 1999.

+Personal life

 Harvey married once in 1968, to Ruth Ward.
 The couple had a son and two daughters.
 They divorced in 1979.

+Death

 Harvey died in 2004 aged 57.
 He received obituaries in The Daily Telegraph and The Independent.